PaoloM/Jeeves.Controller/README.md

-# Jeeves.Controller
+# Jeeves.BoilerPlate
-A Jeeves Smart Home system to control devices viua buttons and rotary encoders
+A Jeeves Smart Home system baseline template to create a new type of thing

 TBD